nomnivore/create-ts-init/README.md

 ## Planned features

-- Switch template to ESM
+- Command arguments/flags
 - Support for more modules
-- Command arguments/flags

 ## Contributing